MoArtis/RCGMod/README.md

 - "interactActionId": Can be set to any "action id" like "block" or "recruit" (full list just below).
 It will replace the button use for interacting with doors or grab objects on the floor.
 The game is using the "QuickAttack" by default which can be annoying when fighting next to a door or a weapon.

+- "instantInteraction": Can be set to true or false.
+If true, it will make interaction with doors and bus stop instantaneous.
+Like in the version 1.0 of the game.

 - "playerOneInputConfigs" & "playerTwoInputConfigs": Each line can be set to a keyboard keycode (full list just below).
 Remap each action to a new keyboard key.

 - "forceXInput": Can be set to true or false.
 If true, it might fix some controller related bugs like controlling the two players with only one controller or the controller's inputs being not detected at all.